thommaughan/sharkcafecam/camera_tag/mechanical/readme.md

 ## How to use these files

 As stated before, these files were created using the Solid Works Software which is linked below.
 This is a professional software platform that is used widely in many industries.
+A key take away from these files are to have a visual of how this version of this shark cafe camera was assembled.
+If you have 3-D manipulation/drafting experience, feel free use these files to create your own housing.

 [Solid Works Software](https://www.solidworks.com)